cchhiba/JavaScript-Basics-Array/formative-b/readme-formative-b.md

 # Foundation Coding | Formative 2.2
 ## Charissa Chhiba

-###### About :sparkles:
+### About :sparkles:

 **This is a single page app which displays a card.
 The application has the functionality to show and hide UI components based on user interaction.
-You are have a capability to personalise a card to your liking.**\
+You have the capability to personalise a card to your liking.**

-###### Key Folders and Pages :metal:
+### Key Folders and Pages :metal:

-**Download the zip file and open it in your editior (I use Atom). right click on index.html and select open in browser.
-The app should appear in your broswer (I use Chrome 88.0.4324.192)**\
+**Download the zip file and open it in your editor (I use Atom).
+Right click on the index.html file to open it in your browser.
+The app should now appear in your browser (I use Chrome 88.0.4324.192)**

-* index.html
+* __index.html__

-* assets
+* __assets__
   * style.css
   * png + jpg files

-  * js
+  * __js__
     * custom.js
     * custom.object.js
     * custom-return.js

-**You have the option from select 1 of 3 different JavaScript files for your project.
-Please make sure you select the file you would like to use in your index.html file.
-They all produce the same result and are only there as an example to show different ways in which you can structure JavaScript.**\
+**You have the option to select from 1 of 3 different JavaScript files for this project.
+Please make sure you select the file link that you would like to use in your index.html file in the code editor.
+They all produce the same result and are only there as an example to show different ways in which you can structure JavaScript.**

-###### JavaScript :rocket:
+### JavaScript :rocket:

-**You decide which file you would like to turn on!**\
+**You decide which file you would like to turn on!**

 ```html
 <!-- custom JavaScript file link - using function scope -->